webix-hub/docs/data/desktop/backbone.md

 Backbone Integration
 ============

-**Backbone.js** is a lightweight JavaScript framework that allows for adding structure to client-side code in the MVC pattern.
+**Backbone.js** is a lightweight JavaScript framework that allows of adding structure to the client-side code in the MVC pattern.
 Backbone works in conjunction with its hard-weight dependency, **Underscore.js**, the utility library that provides a lot of the functional programming support and contains a number of functions as well as specialized helpers for function binding, JavaScript templating, and so on.

 Backbone is based on the **MVC principle** that stands for Model, View and Controller classes.

+{{note The sources for integration of Webix with Backbone are not included into the Webix library package.
+You can take them from [the GitHub repository](https://github.com/webix-hub/webix-backbone)}}

 ### Bonuses of Backbone usage: